ifilipechau/ifilipechau/README.md

   </tr>
 </table>

 > 📸 These are just a few moments.
-Every picture tells a story of engineering, collaboration, and impact on the ground.

 ## 📫 Connect with Me